School of Law and Criminology

-Full time research degree students commencing a programme of study in October 2022 or when otherwise agreed (i.e. new entrants) to PhD or PhD-track programmes are eligible to apply for scholarship support in the Department.
+Candidates should ordinarily have a master’s degree in Law or Criminology, or a cognate discipline with a 2.1 or higher.
+Candidates with a 1st class undergraduate degree in Law or Criminology, or a cognate discipline will be considered in exceptional cases.
 Students who have fees paid from external sources are generally not eligible to apply.
-Candidates should ordinarily have a master’s degree in Law or Criminology, or a cognate discipline.
-Candidates with a 1st class undergraduate degree in Law or Criminology, or a cognate discipline will be considered in exceptional cases.

-Before applying, student must have a secured a supervisor in the School of Law and Criminology who formally supports the application.
-This should be notified to the School’s PhD Coordinator (Prof. Delia Ferri).
+Before applying, students must have secured a supervisor in the School of Law and Criminology who formally supports the application.
+It is the applicant’s responsibility to secure a supervisor, bearing in mind that staff members are free to decline to act as such.
+The agreement to supervise should be notified by the prospective supervisor to the School’s PhD Coordinator (Prof. Delia Ferri).
 A formal offer on the PAC system is not necessary to apply for the scholarship.

 Value of the Scholarship